Spicy Cherry Tomato Sauce

 - Instead of a jalapeno, use a cubanelle pepper (mild) or anaheim (mild-medium) for less heat.
 Or skip the jalapeno altogether.

 - Harissa options: You can use sriracha or chili garlic sauce instead.
-Or even red dried chili flakes.
+Or even red-pepper flakes (dried chilli flakes).

 - Ways to use the cherry tomato sauce (more details in the post above):